 The requester can send requests through Slack, Microsoft Teams, and email |

-When you are setting up Conversations, the Administrator must create a custom employee role named "Conversations Expert" and define the access rights as “view all” in the Conversations section.
+When you are setting up Conversations, the Administrator must create a custom employee role named "Conversations Expert" and define the permissions as "view all" in the Conversations section.
 Learn how to create a custom employee role.

-- In Conversations, go to Settings > Users > Invite users.
+- In Conversations, click your company name in the top left, then go to Settings > Users > Invite users.

-Once the employee has accepted the invitation, they will have access to Conversations in Personio and can manage requests.
+The employee receives an invitation to Conversations.
+Once the employee accepts the invitation, they will have access to Conversations in Personio and can manage requests.

 Involve external users in requests